Fast-weight Product Key Memory: Interpretability Analyses

-\paragraph{\textbf{Novelty detection}} In the higher layer, gating values spike specifically for tokens related to rare named entities (\textit{e.g.} ``\textit{Sakana AI}'', ``\textit{David Ha}'', ``\textit{Llion Jones}'', and ``\textit{Ren Ito}'').
-This indicates that the model effectively distinguishes between general linguistic patterns and novel, context-specific entities, which are processed by slow weights and fast weights, respectively.
+\paragraph{\textbf{Novelty detection}} As seen in Figure~\ref{fig:gating_example} (layer 10), gating values spike specifically for tokens related to rare named entities and proper nouns (e.g., ``\textit{Sakana AI}'', ``\textit{David Ha}'', ``\textit{Llion Jones}'', and ``\textit{Ren Ito}'').
+This indicates that the model effectively distinguishes between general linguistic patterns (processed by slow weights) and novel, context-specific entities (processed by fast weights).